 - Block access to hazards, but don’t restrain the person.

-- If the person is agitated, stay a distance away, but close enough to protect him or her until full awareness has returned.
+- If the person is agitated, stay a distance away, but close enough to protect them until full awareness has returned.

 Consider a seizure an emergency and call 911.